 We will require proof that you are eligible for the Vulnerable Bursary, therefore you will need to provide a letter from your local authority showing you’re in care or a care leaver or a letter from the Department of Work and Pensions showing the benefits that you currently receive (these must be in the student’s own name).
 The evidence must not state any conditions that prevent you from participating in further education or training.
 For students in receipt of UC, we must also see a tenancy agreement in the student’s name, a child benefit receipt, children’s birth certificates and utility bills.

-This bursary is available to Blythe Bridge High School Sixth Form students not eligible for the full Nominated Bursary.
 To be eligible for the Discretionary Bursary with free meals you must be in receipt of one of the following benefits:

 You can apply for the Discretionary Bursary if:

 |Income Source||Evidence Required|

 |Income Support/Universal Credit||Latest award letter issued since April 2021 *|

 |Employment & Support Allowance||Latest award letter issued since April 2021 *|